 I designed it to counts as school work, by adding notebooking sheets for our narrations, mini-book templates of various shapes and designs to have the kids write about all they learned from the history I had written for them on several reference sheets.
 We also added the mini-books to lapbooks too!

-Handwriting practice lessons for the week included Scripture verses I had collected with God’s unending love for His children!
-Coloring sheets of St. Valentine, were super handy for my little ones during nightly rosary or quiet time.
+Handwriting practice lessons for that day included Scripture verses I had collected with God’s unending love for His children!
+Coloring sheets ( of St. Valentine, were super handy for my little ones during nightly rosary or quiet time.

 And I also had holy cards designed so we could print/color and share.
 This collection has something for everyone in the family!

-My talented daughters helped me put all of this together in a 50 page printable packet !
+Immerse yourselves in all thing St. Valentine!
+My talented daughters helped me put all of this together in a 50 page printable packet.
 It is well loved by family and friends who use it year after year, as their family tradition and more importantly as an evangelization tool to tell the REAL story of St. Valentine.

 For that we are grateful!